quicwg/base-drafts/draft-ietf-quic-transport.md

 The design of a Stateless Reset is such that it is indistinguishable from a valid packet.
 This means that a Stateless Reset might trigger the sending of a Stateless Reset in response, which could lead to infinite exchanges.
-An endpoint MUST use any one of the following measures to limit the sending of Stateless Reset:

-* An endpoint can remember the number of Stateless Reset packets that it has sent and stop generating new Stateless Reset packets once a limit is reached.
-  Using separate limits for different remote addresses - or different values for the Destination Connection ID fields on the packet that triggers the reset - will ensure that Stateless Reset packets can be used to close connections when other peers or connections have exhausted limits.

-* An endpoint can ensure that every Stateless Reset that it sends is smaller than the packet triggered it.
+An endpoint MUST ensure that every Stateless Reset that it sends is smaller than the packet triggered it, unless it maintains state sufficient to prevent looping.
 In the event of a loop, this results in packets eventually being too small to trigger a response.

+An endpoint can remember the number of Stateless Reset packets that it has sent and stop generating new Stateless Reset packets once a limit is reached.
+Using separate limits for different remote addresses will ensure that Stateless Reset packets can be used to close connections when other peers or connections have exhausted limits.

-Reducing the size of a Stateless Reset below the recommended minimum size of 37 octets could mean that the packet could be reveal to an observer that it is a Stateless Reset.
+Reducing the size of a Stateless Reset below the recommended minimum size of 37 octets could mean that the packet could reveal to an observer that it is a Stateless Reset.
 Conversely, refusing to send a Stateless Reset in response to a small packet might result in Stateless Reset not being useful in detecting cases of broken connections where only very small packets are sent; such